pshihn/shihn.ca/posts/2019/basic-rasterization.md

   <img loading="lazy" width="159" height="204" src="/stuff/posts/rasterization/triangle.png" alt="Triangle rasterized">
 </figure>

+Algebra and Geometry gives us equations to describe shapes and lines, but when these shapes are projected on an array of pixels, they are continuous functions living in a digitized space.
 Consider a line, which can be described by the equation `y = ax + b`.
 For all values of `x`, there is a corresponding `y`.
 This is a continuous function, but when drawing on a screen, you have to work with a discrete two-dimensional array of pixels.
 Rasterization would involve taking the continuious line, and figuring out which specific pixels to use to draw the line.

 ## What does it have to do with drawing with Emojis?

 Imagine if each pixel was represented using an emoji.
 The pixel is **on** - the emoji is showing, the pixel is **off** - the emoji is not showing.
 Abstracting that, one could render any vector shape using emojis.

-This is another abstraction of a fun JavaScript library I wrote - [LegraJS](https://legrajs.com/) which lets you draw using Lego like bricks.
+This abstraction provided the idea of a fun JavaScript library I wrote - [LegraJS](https://legrajs.com/) which lets you draw using Lego like bricks.
 The bricks could be replacd with emojis :)

 ## Crude and Quick